kavisek/demo-python-stable-diffusion/README.md

 # Demo: Stable Diffusion

 This is a demo of the stable diffusion algorithm.
-Running locally with python.
+Running locally with python pulling the model from hugging face.

 ## Setup